opensourcepledge/docs/reading-list-economics-of-public-goods.md

 * “[Envisioning Real Utopias][utopias]” by Erik Olin Wright, see section on Wikipedia starting p 201.
 The main useful point is that, though people like Eric S Raymond think Open Source contributors are motivated by prestige, the example of Wikipedia offers a counterpoint to this.
+* “[Public Goods][public-goods]” by Julian Reiss in the Stanford Encyclopedia of Philosophy.
+* “[Mutuality: Critique and substitute for Belk’s ‘sharing’][arnould]” by Eric J Arnould and Alexander S Rose.

 ## Queue

-* “[Public Goods][public-goods]” by Julian Reiss in the Stanford Encyclopedia of Philosophy.
 * “[Markets without Symbolic Limits][symbolic]” by Brennan et al.
 * “[Group Duties][group]” by Stephanie Collins.

 ## General Points

-* Open Source is not a gift economy (see Weber p 149–156, Hénaff p 71–74).
+* Open Source is not a gift economy (see Weber p 149–156, Hénaff p 71–74, Arnould et al p 3).

 [ppe]: https://en.wikipedia.org/wiki/Externality#Positive
 [tirole]: https://www.aeaweb.org/articles?id=10.1257%2F0895330054048678